SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 However, to allow external access to either, the CSP needs to provide projects with externally routable addresses for that IP version.

 While it is possible (and common) for CSPs to provide both IPv4 and IPv6, the increasing scarcity (and cost) of IPv4 address space may at some point become a barrier to entry for new CSPs.
-Mandatory support for IPv6 but not IPv4 addresses this problem while providing users with a consistent feature set across SCS clouds.
+Mandatory support for IPv6 but not IPv4 addresses this problem, while also providing users with a consistent feature set across SCS clouds.

 #### Single Default Provider Network